 The Roth IRA was created by the late Senator Roth of Delaware in 1997.
 It is an after-tax IRA, which, unlike a traditional IRA, does not offer an immediate tax deduction to the IRA holder for making Roth contributions.
 However, if the Roth has been open at least five years and you are over the age of 59 ½, then all Roth distributions are tax-free.
 In addition, there are no required minimum distributions for Roth IRAs so you can let it grow unhindered.

 Roth IRA Eligibility

 The maximum Roth IRA contribution for 2022 is $6,000, or $7,000 if you are at least age 50.
-Contributions can be made until April 15 of the following year.
+Contributions can be made until April 15 of next year.
 The Roth IRA rules impose income limitations on who can make Roth contributions.
-If one has annual income above $144,000 (single) or $214,000 (married) then direct contributions are not allowed.
-However, there is a work-around known as the “Backdoor” Roth IRA, which we will talk about later.
+If one has an annual income above $144,000 (single) or $214,000 (married) then direct contributions are not allowed.
+However, there is a workaround known as the “Backdoor” Roth IRA, which we will talk about later.

 What is a Roth Conversion?

 A Roth conversion offers a retirement account holder the ability to convert pretax funds to a Roth (after-tax account).
 The advantage of a conversion is that all income and gains from the Roth investments can be taken as a tax-free distribution.
 The downside of a conversion is that tax is due on the amount of cash or fair market value of the asset being converted.
 Note that the tax on a Roth IRA conversion is ordinary income and not capital gains.
 When performing a conversion, there is no age restriction, so there is no early distribution penalty.